FrameworkComputer/steam-drive-mounter/README.md

 # steam-drive-mounter

-## Label, auto-mount your dedicated Steam library drive/partition.
+## Label, auto-mount your dedicated Steam library drive/partition on a second NVMe.

 ### Features:
 - Detects all drives and partitions available.